By Diane Denton | On March 7, 2016 | Comments (0)

 Her Caribbean roots also figured into her novel Voyage in the Dark and shorter fiction such as The Day They Burned the Books.
 Rhys kept a very low profile for a decade and a half, until the 1957 BBC dramatization of Good Morning, Midnight, a book that sold poorly after its initial publication in 1939.

-She lived out her later years in a small Devon village, finally free from financial worries, but unenthusiastic about her belated literary success.
+She lived out her later years in a small Devon village, finally free from financial worries, but unenthusiastic about her belated literary success with Wide Sargasso Sea.
 She was working on her autobiography at the time of her death in May 1979 at the age of 88.

 Major works (novels and short stories)